 Well, the wagering requirements get applied to any ‘winnings’ that you make from the free spins.

-Winnings from the 77 free spins have to be wagered x 50!
+Winnings from the 77 free spins have to be wagered 50x!

-Win just £1 from the free spins and you need to wager this £1 in winnings 50 times (so a total wagering amount of £50) before you can make any cash profit.
+Win £1 from the free spins and you would need to wager £50 before you can make any cash profit.

-Win the maximum winnings of £20 from the free spins and you’ll need to do a £1000's worth of wagering with the winnings before you can make any cash profit.
+If you won £20 from the free spins, you would need to wager £1000 before you can make any cash profit.
 (That's quite a bit of wagering!)

 - Always double check the wagering terms of any offer you receive.
-If you are unsure whether an offer is worth doing because it has wagering requirements of some kind attached to it, please ask in the forum or Facebook Group for help before depositing or attempting to tackle the offer alone!
+If you are unsure whether an offer is worth doing, please ask in the forum or Facebook Group for help before attempting the offer alone!

-- Before you start any offer, always check which spin or bet amount you are going to use and work out how many spins (or bets) you will need to use to complete your wagering.
+- Before starting an offer, decide what spin size you are going to use and how many spins you'll need to complete.
 In our offer guides we usually try to recommend the best spin bet amounts to use (as well as the best slots and games)

 - When you start an offer keep track of the spins (or bets) you’ve done!
-You do not ever want to wager more that you have to!
-If there is a lot of wagering to do you can consider with slots putting them on ‘auto-spin’.
-Just be careful to keep track of this too though.
+You don't want to wager more that you have to!
+If there is a lot of wagering to do on a slot, you can use auto-spin.
+Just be careful to keep track of this too.

 - 1 x wagering requirements are the best, followed by 2x, 3x and so on.
-The larger the wagering requirements on a bonus or free spin winnings are the harder it is for us to make a profit.
+The larger the wagering requirements, the harder it is for us to make a profit.